 You can call your personal workbook in Excel anything you like but you need to save the file in the MS Excel start-up folder as that will tell Excel when it is opening to use this file.
 The standard location for the Excel start-up folder is:

 But this can vary depending on how you have installed your version of Excel on your computer.
 If you can’t find the folder via the above location then my advice is to do a search in your Windows Explorer for the folder “XLSTART”.
 If you ever see multiple versions then it is always the one located within the “Program Files” folder.

 Another small problem you may come across is that the XLSTART folder could be locked by Admin.
 If you are on your own computer then this can be overcome by saving your personal workbook to the “My Documents” area then manually moving into the XLSTART folder – however if you do not have Admin access you would need to liaise with your IT Team and let them grant you access.

-Once you have located the XLSTART folder, save your Personal Workbook in there.
+After you have located the XLSTART folder, save your Personal Workbook in that location.

 Notice that this file has opened as “Read-Only” in the title – this is due to the Admin rights within the folder but it is good because that will prevent you making accidental changes to your new personal workbook.

 If you need to revert back to the default Excel file on opening then simply delete the file from the XLSTART folder, or if you might need it again just move your personal workbook for Excel into a different storage folder somewhere.
 If the XLSTART folder is empty then Excel will always revert back to its original blank canvas when opening.